 It generally includes:

-Public interface areas are used primarily for face-to-face interactions with clients and the public, for the purposes of delivering government services.
+Public interface (sometimes referred to as Front-of-House) areas are used primarily for face-to-face interactions with clients and the public, for the purposes of delivering government services.

-These areas generally do not include workpoints, unless they are also used as meeting tables for employees to interact with the public, for example:
+These areas generally do not include workpoints, unless they are also used as meeting areas for workers to interact with the public, for example:

 These public interface areas will also have dedicated meeting rooms, reception areas, kitchens, toilets, lifts, staff rooms, etc. but the primary purpose is for interacting with the public/clients.